nayata/nayata.github.io/_pages/hexe-lib.md

 			// Set all text to "text"

 			// Note - central card not changed text, because
-			// hierarchy accept only unice names, and this card
+			// hierarchy accept only unique names, and this card
 			// was overwrited with another.
 			var texfields = card.getAll(h2d.Text);
 			for (texfield in texfields) {